(Continuation from Sous Vide Basics: Part One)

 Flavorseal Sous Vide Cooking Equipment Guide

-For our second segment on sous vide basics, we wanted to talk about equipment.
 The sous vide process isn’t complicated – just vacuum seal and cook.
-But when it comes to sous vide supplies, there are several options in the market today, so its important to understand their differences and figure out what will work best for your situation.
+But when it comes to sous vide supplies, there are several options in the market today, so it’s important to understand their differences and determine what will work best for your situation.

 1. The Vacuum Sealer (and the bags)